KxSystems/docs-v1/docs/dashboards/datagrid.md

 ![Screenshot](img/updateedit.jpg)

-When in Preview or Quickview mode the user must click _Edit_ to enable the functionality; _Submit Changes_ when done, or _Cancel_ to reject.
+When in the Dashboard Builder’s Preview or Quickview mode, click _Edit_ to enable the functionality; _Submit Changes_ when done or _Cancel_ to reject.

 ## Columns